-Employers save money on office space, get more work done in less time, don’t see productivity drops, and can attract and retain a better workforce.
+Employers save money on office space, don’t see productivity drops, and can attract and retain a better workforce.

-So why are some companies still opposed to working from home?
+So why are some companies still opposed to hybrid work?

 - Older companies are sticklers for tradition – they’ve always done things a certain way, and are resistant to change.